Audrey Shin: 2022−2023 season

 Due to ongoing ankle problems, Shin initially scaled down her technical content at the start of the season.
 She began her season with a gold medal at the 2022 Cranberry Cup International.
 After feedback from judges at the event, she replaced her initial Tosca free skate with a modified version of her prior Michael W. Smith short program.
 She then went on to finish fourth at the 2022 CS U.S. International Figure Skating Classic.
 After the free skate there, she said, "it's a two-week-old program.
 So, it was very rushed trying to get into the choreography.
 I'm glad I performed decently, and I'm excited to build up from here."

 On the Grand Prix circuit, Shin finished fifth at the 2022 Grand Prix de France.
 At her second event, the 2022 NHK Trophy, Shin finished fourth in the short program, less than three points back of third-place Rion Sumiyoshi.
 She was fifth in the free skate, but remained fourth overall, 4.12 points behind bronze medalist Sumiyoshi.

+2023−2024 season

+For her new programs, Shin opted to fulfill a longstanding desire to skate to the soundtrack of Pina after it came up in a school project, using it in the short program.
+A fan of the music of Adele, her team selected "Skyfall" as a starting point and built a James Bond-themed program around it.

+Shin finished fourth at the 2023 CS Autumn Classic International to start the season.
+Competing on the Grand Prix at the 2023 Skate Canada International, a clean short program performance put her in fourth place after the short program.
+She struggled with jump underrotations and a fall in the free skate, placing ninth in the segment and dropping to seventh overall.
+She went on to finish ninth at the 2023 Cup of China.

+Following a disappointing ninth-place finish at the 2024 U.S. Championships, Shin began looking into the idea of switching to pair skating, a discipline that she had always enjoyed.
+She got in contact with former U.S. pair skaters, Chris Knierim and Brandon Frazier to help her learn various pair elements.

+Pair skating with Nagy

+2024–2025 season

+Upon learning that Shin was interested in transitioning from singles to pair skating, U.S. pair skater, Balázs Nagy, contacted her and asked if she would be interested in having a tryout with him.
+Shin agreed to this and after a week of skating together, the pair agreed to form a partnership.
+They announced that they would primarily train in Oakville, Ontario, Canada under coaches, Bruno Marcotte and Andrew Evans, while also making trips to Colorado to work with Tammy Gambill.

+The pair began their season in December, winning the bronze medal at the 2024 CS Golden Spin of Zagreb.